Employees in California may be eligible for paid or even unpaid leave in order to take care of certain family situations.

 Unpaid leave rights under state law

-The unpaid leave rights under the California Family Rights Act, known as the CFRA, are similar to that under the federal law with a few exceptions.
-For starters, federal employees are covered under the federal law, not the state law.
+The unpaid leave rights under the California Family Rights Act, known as the CFRA, are similar to that under federal law with a few exceptions.
+For starters, federal employees are covered under federal law, not state law.
 The state plan also does not have provisions for educational employers.

 If spouses work for the same employer, the state law allows each spouse to take his or her maximum leave individually.
-The federal law, in contrast, requires that these spouses share their leave time.
+Federal law, in contrast, requires that these spouses share their leave time.

 Generally speaking, providing care for another is the main reason for family leave.
 This may be for an ill family member or for a new foster, adoptive or biological child brought into a family.